q3769/conottle/README.md

 the `maxParallelClientCount`.

 Builder parameters can also be individually provided.
-E.g. a conottle instance from the following builder will throttle the concurrency of each client's tasks at 4, and has no limit on the total number of clients serviced in parallel:
+E.g. a conottle instance from the following builder will throttle the concurrency of each client's tasks at 4, and has no limit (`Integer.MAX_VALUE`) on the total number of clients serviced in parallel:

 ```jshelllanguage
 ClientTaskExecutor conottle = new Conottle.Builder().maxSingleClientConcurrency(4).build();